 These are low interest loans made to students by the US Department of Education.
 The loan must be used to pay for direct and/or indirect educational expenses.
-Repayment begins six months after the student graduates, withdraws from school, or falls below half-time enrollment status.
+Repayment of this loan begins six months after the student graduates, withdraws from school, or falls below half-time enrollment status.